Finance & Tax Consultants

 Skilled Visa Income Thresholds Update

-The New Income Thresholds Will Be:
+The New Income Thresholds Were:

-• Core Skills Income Threshold (CSIT): will rise from $73,150 to $76,515.
+• Core Skills Income Threshold (CSIT): rose from $73,150 to $76,515.

-• Temporary Skilled Migration Income Threshold (TSMIT): will increase from $73,150 to $76,515.
+• Temporary Skilled Migration Income Threshold (TSMIT): increased from $73,150 to $76,515.

-• Specialist Skills Income Threshold (SSIT): will go from $135,000 to $141,210.
+• Specialist Skills Income Threshold (SSIT): went from $135,000 to $141,210.

 This increase recognizes the growing demand for skilled professionals in various sectors and represents a strategic shift to ensure Australian businesses have access to the talent necessary for future innovation.